cupy/cupy/docs/source/user_guide/basic.rst

 using memory pools.

-How to write device agnostic code
+How to write CPU/GPU agnostic code
 ----------------------------------

-CuPy's compatibility with NumPy makes it possible to write device agnostic code.
+CuPy's compatibility with NumPy makes it possible to write CPU/GPU agnostic code.
 For this purpose, CuPy implements the :func:`cupy.get_array_module` function that returns a reference to :mod:`cupy` if any of its arguments resides on a GPU and :mod:`numpy` otherwise.
-Here is an example of a device agnostic function that computes ``log1p``:
+Here is an example of a CPU/GPU agnostic function that computes ``log1p``:

 .. doctest::